Caseyj8094/caseyj8094.github.io/index.md

 # Casey Jenson

-I am the program assistant at [Earth Lab](https://earthlab.colorado.edu/our-team/casey-jenson) and [ESIIL](https://esiil.org/) and a Professional Research Associate at [CIRES](https://cires.colorado.edu/) at the University of Colorado Boulder.
-I am also a member of the North Central Regional Invasive Species and Climate Change ([RISCC](https://nc-riscc.org/)).
+I am the program assistant at [Earth Lab](https://earthlab.colorado.edu/our-team/casey-jenson) and [ESIIL](https://esiil.org/) and a Professional Research Associate Scientist at [CIRES](https://cires.colorado.edu/) at the University of Colorado Boulder.
+I am also a member of the North Central Regional Invasive Species and Climate Change Network team ([RISCC](https://nc-riscc.org/)).

 ## Background
 I earned my Bachelor of Arts in Envrionmental Science and Graphic Design from [Concordia College](https://www.concordiacollege.edu/) in December 2020.